 Shareholder dispute litigation is a highly specialized and complicated area of the law that requires strategic representation.
 At Vaziri Law LLC, we litigate complex shareholder disputes involving privately held corporations and related business entities throughout Chicago.

-Common Reasons for a Shareholder Dispute
+Common Reasons for a Shareholder Dispute in Chicago

 Shareholder disputes can arise for several reasons, such as objections to corporate management and operations, disputes over the direction of the company, suppression of minority shareholders, and concerns about governance issues.
 Conflicts can also arise when the actions of a shareholder adversely affect other shareholders.
 At Vaziri Law LLC, we represent clients in shareholder disputes arising from:

 The shareholder agreement outlines the distribution of shares in a company, defines the different types of shares, and sets forth the rights of holders of each type.
 Disputes can arise when an officer, director, or shareholder breaches the agreement; for example, by selling shares in violation of the terms governing sales by insiders.

 The bylaws detail how the company’s operations are governed, including how directors will be appointed, when shareholders will meet, and how finances will be managed and reported.
 The failure of a company to abide by the rules and regulations in the bylaws can lead to shareholder dispute litigation.